dotnet/csharpstandard/standard/statements.md

 <!-- markdownlint-enable MD028 -->
 > *Example*: The governing type of a `switch` statement can be the type `string`.
 For example:
 >
-> <!-- Incomplete$Example: {template:"standalone-console", name:"SwitchStatement7", expectedWarnings:["CS8321"]} -->
+> <!-- Example: {template:"code-in-class-lib", name:"SwitchStatement7", additionalFiles:["PartialClass1ForSwitch.cs"]} -->
-> <!-- FIX: top-level must be a console, but then it has no named parent class type, so can't implement Do* as extension methods. -->
 > ```csharp
 > void DoCommand(string command)
 > {